yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster/docker.md

 {{< note title="Note" >}}

-This Docker Quick Start is based on the new [`yugabyted`](../../../reference/configuration/yugabyted/) server currently in BETA.
+This Docker Quick Start is based on the new [`yugabyted`](../../../reference/configuration/yugabyted/) server.
 You can refer to the older [`yb-docker-ctl`](../../../admin/yb-docker-ctl/) based instructions in the [v2.0 docs](/v2.0/quick-start/install/docker/).

-Note that yugabyted currently supports creating a 1-node cluster only.
+Note that yugabyted currently supports creating a single-node cluster only.
 Ability to create multi-node clusters is under [active development](https://github.com/yugabyte/yugabyte-db/issues/2057).
-Meanwhile, use the [v2.0 docs](/v2.0/quick-start/install/docker/) if you need to create local multi-node clusters.

 {{< /note >}}